moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/project-setup.md

 TODO
 - How to update package name for Android, bundle identifier for iOS, project name, etc.
-- How to setup app environment (.env) configuration
 - Which files are unnecessary and should be deleted
 - App signing: How to create a team, iOS' provisioning profile and developer certificates and add setup them up in the project
 - How to update Android app icon